Public Relations and Publications

 Responding to Inquiries from the Media

 Misericordia University receives direct questions from members of the news media about a variety of issues.
-It is required that all contacts between members of the news media and University employees be reported to or coordinated by the public relations staff.
+It is required that all contacts between members of the news media and University employees be reported to or coordinated by the Public Relations and Publications staff.
 This will help ensure consistency of message in all situations.
-Should you be contacted by a reporter by any means with a question that concerns University business or your role at the University, you should contact Marketing's public relations staff as soon as possible.
+Should you be contacted by a reporter by any means with a question that concerns University business or your role at the University, you should contact Public Relations and Publications office as soon as possible.

 Should there be any questions, please contact Paul Krzywicki or Marianne Puhalla to discuss interactions with the news media.